 Who do you work with?:

-We work in London, UK with female, male, and transgender migrant workers in the sex industry, including workers in brothels, escort agencies, outdoors, flats, saunas, independents, bars, on the phone or internet, strippers, dancers, models, porn stars and glamour models.
+Our project is open to people who sell sex or sexual services - including workers in brothels, escort agencies, outdoors, flats, independents, bars, on the phone or internet, strippers, dancers, models, porn stars and glamour models.
+We respect people's choices or circumstances about continuing to work in the sex industry or exiting the industry.

 How are sex workers involved in your organisation?: